robomq/robomq.io/docs/STOMP.md

 	err = stomp_unsubscribe(session, subscription, sizeof(unsub_hdrs)/sizeof(struct stomp_hdr), unsub_hdrs);

-Finally, always remember to call stomp_run() at the end of your program; otherwise, nothing mentioned above will be actually executed.
+Finally, always remember to call `stomp_run()` at the end of your program; otherwise, nothing mentioned above will be actually executed.
 This functions is the driving force behind the client.
 Because this consumer example never calls `stomp_disconnect()` function, so it will be running forever after `stomp_run()`.

 ### Putting it together

 **producer.c**

 	#include <stdlib.h>
 	#include <stdio.h>
 	#include <string.h>

-	#include "./stomp/stomp.h"
+	#include "./stomp/stomp.h" //depends on where you place the library

 	struct ctx {
 		const char *destination;
 	};

+	/**
+	 * This is the method to print headers.
+	 */
 	static void dump_hdrs(int hdrc, const struct stomp_hdr *hdrs) {
 		int i;